-- 5 (5) "Department" means the department of public health and human services revenue provided for in 6 2-15-2201 2-15-1301. - (6) "Dispensary" means a registered premises from which a provider or marijuana-infused products provider is approved by the department to dispense marijuana or marijuana-infused products to a registered cardholder. - (7) (a) "Employee" means an individual employed to do something for the benefit of an employer. - (b) The term includes a manager, agent, or director of a partnership, association, company, corporation, limited liability company, or organization. - (c) The term does not include a third party with whom a licensee has a contractual relationship. - (8) "Financial interest" means a legal or beneficial interest that entitles the holder, directly or indirectly through a business, an investment, or a spouse, parent, or child relationship, to 1% or more of the net profits or net worth of the entity in which the interest is held. - (9) "Local government" means a county, a consolidated government, or an incorporated city or town. - 18 (10) "Marijuana" has the meaning provided in 50-32-101. - (11) "Marijuana concentrate" means any type of marijuana product consisting wholly or in part of the resin extracted from any part of the marijuana plant. - (12) "Marijuana derivative" means any mixture or preparation of the dried leaves, flowers, resin, and byproducts of the marijuana plant, including but not limited to marijuana concentrates and marijuana-infused products. - (13) (a) "Marijuana-infused product" means a product that contains marijuana and is intended for use by a registered cardholder by a means other than smoking. - (b) The term includes but is not limited to edible products, ointments, and tinctures. - (14) (a) "Marijuana-infused products provider" means a person licensed by the department to manufacture and provide marijuana-infused products for a registered cardholder.
+- 2 (5) "Department" means the department of public health and human services revenue provided for in 3 2-15-2201 2-15-1301. - (6) "Dispensary" means a registered premises from which a provider or marijuana-infused products provider is approved by the department to dispense marijuana or marijuana-infused products to a registered cardholder. - (7) (a) "Employee" means an individual employed to do something for the benefit of an employer. - 8 (b) The term includes a manager, agent, or director of a partnership, association, company, - 9 corporation, limited liability company, or organization. - (c) The term does not include a third party with whom a licensee has a contractual relationship. - (8) "Financial interest" means a legal or beneficial interest that entitles the holder, directly or indirectly through a business, an investment, or a spouse, parent, or child relationship, to 1% or more of the net profits or net worth of the entity in which the interest is held. - (9) "Local government" means a county, a consolidated government, or an incorporated city or town. - (10) "Marijuana" has the meaning provided in 50-32-101. - (11) "Marijuana concentrate" means any type of marijuana product consisting wholly or in part of the resin extracted from any part of the marijuana plant. - (12) "Marijuana derivative" means any mixture or preparation of the dried leaves, flowers, resin, and byproducts of the marijuana plant, including but not limited to marijuana concentrates and marijuana-infused products. - (13) (a) "Marijuana-infused product" means a product that contains marijuana and is intended for use by a registered cardholder by a means other than smoking. - (b) The term includes but is not limited to edible products, ointments, and tinctures. - (14) (a) "Marijuana-infused products provider" means a person licensed by the department to manufacture and provide marijuana-infused products for a registered cardholder. - 26 (b) The term does not include the cardholder's treating or referral physician. - 27 (15) "Mature marijuana plant" means a harvestable female marijuana plant that is flowering. - 28 (16) "Paraphernalia" has the meaning provided in 45-10-101.